wazuh/wazuh-documentation/source/getting-started/use_cases/containers_security.rst

     "timestamp": "2020-09-04T02:24:20.266+0000"
   }

-Example of alert when a command is executed inside a container:
+Expand the output to see an example of an alert generated when a command is executed inside a container.

 .. code-block:: json
   :emphasize-lines: 9,15
-  :class: output
+  :class: output accordion-output

   {
     "agent": {